Nancy Moral, M.Ed.

 Excerpt from Not a Life Story: “An interesting thing began to emerge through my evolving maturity.
 The contrasts haunted me: such joy – such sorrow; such revelation – such manipulation; such purpose – such despair.
-Nowhere in society was there not a reminder of need!
-And, nowhere in society was there not every opportunity to fix it!
+Nowhere in society was there not a reminder of need; and, nowhere in society was there not every opportunity to fix it!
 As the contrasts reviled me I found a common theme for a life’s purpose.
 It was the very thing stolen from me at a young age, my education!
-I can learn if I pay attention to life’s lessons.
-I know I can because I learned to trust and appreciate others.
+Even though I dropped out of high school in 10th grade, I knew I could learn if I pay attention to life’s lessons.
+I learned to trust and appreciate others.
 I learned my love of music and how to practice it.
 I learned about faith, and I learned of forgiveness.
 I learned the value of becoming educated and the value of helping others benefit from being educated.
 At first, I did not know how to step into this newly found role as a champion and advocate for education, so I began my education to find out.
-I started out by admitting to myself that many times just achieving some set goal is not always the greatest asset of any given experience – my goals in life will always be changing, but it’s the trip that counts.
-In other words my “life story” is not the life I lived, but the life I will live.”
+I started out by admitting to myself that just achieving a set goal is often times not the greatest asset of the experience – goals in life will always be changing, but it’s the trip that counts.
+In other words my “life story” is not the life I lived, but the life I am living.”

-Nancy earned a Bachelor’s Degree in Special Education from Florida International University, and a Master’s Degree in Educational Technology and Research from Florida Atlantic University.
-She has held many certifications as a professional educator, instructor and trainer and is an expert in curriculum development, exceptional student education and homeschooling.
-Currently, Nancy serves as director and board member of a non-traditional private school in the state of Florida, works as a service coordinator for a large retirement community and is an author and public speaker.
+Nancy dropped out of high school in 10th grade but went on to earn a Bachelor’s Degree in Special Education from Florida International University and a Master’s Degree in Educational Technology and Research from Florida Atlantic University.
+She has held many certifications as a professional educator, instructor and trainer and is an expert in curriculum design and development, exceptional student education and homeschooling.
+Nancy is an author having written for education blogs, technical manuals, curricula and for several newspaper columns.
+She is the founder and CEO of a non-profit organization, Family Tree Ministries and works as a community manager and service coordinator for a retirement village in the state of Florida.

-Anyone is invited to send in comments, or questions.
-Permission to share content is granted if credit is given.
+Send in comments, or questions.
+Permission to share granted with credits.
 Contact Nancy.